 Year A: Early American history – colonial history, American revolution, government, westward expansion, Civil War, reconstruction, immigration

-Year B: 19th Century through modern world history
+Year B: 20th Century through contemporary world history.

-For grades 6 – 8 we use the College Preparatory Math (CPM) program, which is rated as exemplary by the US Department of Education.
+6th - 8th Grade Math: We we use the College Preparatory Math (CPM) program, which is rated as exemplary by the US Department of Education.

 The CPM middle school and high school core courses were designed and written based on several fundamental learning principles:

+Science.
 Students take grade-level-specific classes in order to meet the State Core requirements.
-5th- and 6th-graders take science on alternating days with P.E.
-Our 7th- and 8th-graders have science daily.
+Fifth graders take science every other day, alternating with their Digital Learning class, where they learn important digital citizenship skills and concepts.
+Our 6th - 8th graders have science daily.
 Hands-on learning through science labs and fieldwork is an important part of these classes.
 Students are asked to demonstrate their understanding of scientific concepts through original projects that often combine arts with science.

 7th-graders attend genetics labs at the University of Utah during their study of human genetics and perform 3 anatomy labs during the year.